 - Mount Fremont Lookout Trail – One of the most popular fire lookout hikes in Washington.

 - Naches Peak Loop Trail – This stunning trail will reward you with epic views of Tipsoo Lake.

 - Hiking Tolmie Peak Trail – Everything you need to know before you hike to this fire lookout.

 - Spray Park Trail – This lesser known hike is a hidden gem leading you to a waterfall and gorgeous meadows.

 Need a travel itinerary?
-Shop our travel ebooks.
+Shop our Travel Guidebooks.

 There is no shortage of amazing hiking trails in Washington.
-If you base yourself in the Seattle area, you will be able to scratch some of these trails off your hiking bucket list.
+If you base yourself in the Seattle area, you will be able to scratch many of these trails off your hiking bucket list.

-- Poo Poo Point Trail – The incredibly popular family friendly hike less than 30 minutes drive from Seattle.
+- Poo Poo Point Trail – Incredibly popular family friendly hike less than 30 minutes drive from Seattle.

 - Rattlesnake Ledge Trail – An awesome day hike near Seattle.